sjbennett123/polarlarp/content/past_writeups/elkins/Maelstrom Air Elemental Lord.md

 **Irrational:** No matter how much the adventurers wish to speak with you, they are thieves, and they need to be dealt with

 **General:** You utilize your forces to their full effectiveness; you will only attack if you find an opening.

-Air Elemental Lord

 **Treasure**: 1 Platinum coin and 1 random magic item **Number of resets: one unless banished**

-**Costume:** Blue and grey face paint, blue and/or grey tabard (one used as a belt)

 **Cool down:** N/A